 The process is full of catch 22s: you must submit an application online to get an appointment to apply for the visa.
-You must have an address in Portugal and a reference there but, you must go there to get them.
+You must have an address in Portugal, and a reference there but, you must go there to get them.
 You will need a residence permit but, you must be there to get one.
-Ugh!
+Ugh.
 It goes on like that.
-And I thought the logistics of our move across town were jacked up!
+And I thought the logistics of our move across town were jacked up.

-So, having achieved a visa appointment in San Francisco the last week of September, I will start compiling the rest of the required documents in the meantime.
+So, having achieved a visa appointment in San Francisco for the last week of September, I will start compiling the rest of the required documents in the meantime.
 They include but are not limited to: Notarized printed applications, copies of main passport pages, FBI background check, Portuguese criminal background check form, proof of health insurance, proof of income, declaration of intent (why you want to move to Portugal), reference in Portugal and passport photos (in addition to the one on your passport).
-Whew!
+Whew.

 Thank God for my new friend Simone who’s been living in Lisbon for the past year.
 She let me use her address so that I could at least complete the online app to get the visa appointment.
-In the fun part department, I will return to Lisbon and Porto at the beginning of September to find us a place to live.
+In the fun part department, I will return to Lisbon and Porto at the beginning of September to find a place to live.

 Then there is the process of getting Jiver, our dog, certified to be shipped over.
 There is another set of rules about the timing of all his shots and letters of good health before we can take him.
 All must be done in a specific order.
 And we must fly 48 hours after completion of said shots and certs.
 Happily, there is no quarantine, so we just need to make appointments at departing and arriving airports for him.
 Holy moly, it’s a wonder anyone ever has the energy and persistence to leave the country.